nickmatsnev/ddd/posts/year-2018-into-2019/index.md

 ---
 title: "Year 2018 into 2019"
 date: 2018-12-31
-lastmod: 2019-07-10
+lastmod: 2019-07-12
 tags: [Life]
 featured_image: fireworks.png
 summary: 2018 is at its end, and now I want to list all the important things that happened in the past year.
 scripts: [relative_date.js, anchor.js]
 ---

-2018 is at its end, and now I want to list all the important things that happened in the past year.
+2018 is at its end, and now I want to mention all the important things that happened in the past year.
 I wrote a [similar post](//kottsov.com/posts/year-2017-into-2018/) in 2017, and I want to continue this tradition.

 ## I read <span style="color: var(--main_accent);">23</span> books